henry-frontend/qr-code-component/README.md

 ### What I learned

 During this project, I deepened my understanding of CSS Flexible Box Layout (Flexbox).
 Flexbox proved to be an incredibly powerful tool for creating flexible and responsive layouts.
-I learned how to use properties like display: flex, flex-direction, justify-content, and align-items to manipulate the layout and positioning of elements within a container.
+I learned how to use properties like display: `flex`, `flex-direction`, `justify-content`, and `align-items` to manipulate the layout and positioning of elements within a container.

 Here's an example of how I used Flexbox to create a centered container with horizontally aligned items: